nddpj00/cheezebo-milestone1/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Pixel 6, iPhone 8 & iPhone XR.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Orginally web-p images were used but found compatability issues with Safari browers running version 13 or older.
+Changed to JPG files and tested further.
+Fix worked.

 ### Known Bugs
 No known bugs